 In Cascade, however, the average commute to work is quite long.
 On average, people spend 33.89 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Cascade citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.92% of adults 25 and older in Cascade have a college degree.
+The percentage of adults in Cascade who are college-educated is close to the national average for all communities of 21.84%: 17.92% of the adults in Cascade have a bachelor's degree or advanced degree.

 The per capita income in Cascade in 2022 was $37,768, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $151,072 for a family of four.
 However, Cascade contains both very wealthy and poor people as well.